 In the Silver coat color category, we have two distinct coats.
 One is the Silver Chinchilla; the other is the Shaded Silver.
 Silver Chinchilla kittens are much lighter in color, showing limited silver coloring scattered throughout their coats.
-Shaded Silver kittens appear much darker in color as their silver highlights are much more predominate and evenly spread on the coat.
-Both colorings still feature the beautiful eye liner.
+Shaded Silver kittens appear much darker in color as their silver highlights are much more predominant and evenly spread on the coat.
+Both colorings still feature the beautiful eyeliner.
 Below you can see a comparison between a White Persian, a Silver Chinchilla, and the darkest is the Shaded Silver.

 Shaded Golden vs. Golden Chinchilla

 Below is another example photo to help our customers distinguish between the variety of coat colors we offer.
 Our golden kittens come in a variety of shades with unique markings, so much so that no two golden kittens are alike.
-The Golden Chinchilla coat is lighter in color with a beautiful sun kissed golden and apricot tones.
+The Golden Chinchilla coat is lighter in color with a beautiful sun-kissed golden and apricot tones.
 The tabby striped markings are significantly lighter and seem to blend into the coat.
 Sometimes a kitten will appear to have almost no tabby markings at all, except on the face and tail.
 Compare this to the Shaded Golden coat.
 Notice how much darker this kitten is?
 The tabby markings are much bolder and darker with defined edges.
 You will often find that Shaded Golden kittens will be priced lower than a Chinchilla Goldens.

 Lilac vs. Blue

 At first one might think that Blue and Lilac kittens would look very similar.
 However, these two beautiful colors couldn’t be any more different!
 Lilac Persians are extremely rare and a coat color that is rarely seen in the United States.
-It’s as if the coat is an incredible illusion and it’s very hard to actual describe!
+It’s as if the coat is an incredible illusion and it’s very hard to actually describe!
 The eye isn’t exactly sure what it is seeing.
 This coat color has a soft pinkish undertone and can look very different depending on the light.
 Their nose and paw pads are typically a rose wine color.
 Blue Persians have a deep rich coloring, and sometimes people refer to them as “gray”.
 This is the highly vibrant color with lots of dimensions.
 Their nose and paw pads are usually a deep greyish blue color.

 Black vs. Chocolate

 Black Persian Kittens and Chocolate Persian Kittens are often mistaken for each other.
 Perhaps it’s because solid chocolate colored kittens are not seen often.
 However, when placed side by side you can see just how different the colors are.
 Black and Chocolate require completely different genetic makeup to be produced.
 Chocolate Persians are extremely rare, and a color not seen often in the United States.
 The same genetics that produces Lilac kittens also produce Chocolate.
-Knowledge of your adult breeders genetic makeup is a must, and in part, one of the reasons we offer such a wide selection of coat colors and patterns.
+Knowledge of your adult breeder’s genetic makeup is a must, and in part, one of the reasons we offer such a wide selection of coat colors and patterns.
 Black kittens typically have a sleek shiny coat, on that appears solid black.
 Chocolate Persians have a warm undertone, sometimes with multiple shades of brown/chocolate colors.
 At times, darker chocolate colors will make up the tabby markings, best seen on the forehead.
 If you look closely at the kitten on the right, you can see the traditional “M” on his forehead.

 Below we compare a black smoke & white to a chocolate smoke & white bio-color kitten.
 The term “Smoke” refers to the color portion that has been altered by genetics.
-Instead of a solid color showing, it has been diluted to give a hazy, smokey appearance.
+Instead of a solid color showing, it has been diluted to give a hazy, smoky appearance.

 Calico vs. Tortoiseshell